Post by Amy Broadmoore

 In Color Dance, Ann Jonas successfully combines two of my daughter’s favorite subjects: dance and art.
 My son has enjoyed discovering that a wide spectrum of colors exists beyond red, orange, yellow, green, blue and purple.

 While reading Color Dance has piqued my kids’ interest in mixing colors, it goes without saying that reading about mixing colors alone, will not turn my kids into confident painters.
 To become confident painters, kids must also have the opportunity to paint.

 ▪ Let children mix their own paints.
 Yes, some days my kids spend 80% of their time mixing colors and only 20% of their time painting.
 I consider the time spent mixing paints to be just as valuable as the time spent painting.

 ▪ Only offer children red, yellow, blue, white, and black paints.
 Children can and will learn to mix all of the other colors they want to paint with.

 ▪ Offer children progressively more complex painting experiences.
 Give children the opportunity to paint with a single color before offering them two.
 Give children the opportunity to paint with two colors at a time (red and yellow, red and blue, yellow and blue, etc.) before offering them three.
 (This third tip comes from Susan Striker, author of Young at Art.)

-Making these homemade painted Valentines has been a great way to encourage my kids to experiment with mixing pale colors.
+Making these homemade painted valentines was a great way to encourage my kids to experiment with mixing pale colors.

-As the kids painted hearts, it was fun to watch them experiment and become more adept at mixing paint.
+As the kids painted their hearts, it was fun to watch them experiment and become more adept at mixing paint colors.